 Design of overlap of laser welding box structure

-In the welded stainless steel box structure, the box fillet weld occupies the vast majority of the entire welding process.
+In welded stainless steel box structures, the fillet weld of the box constitutes a significant portion of the overall welding process.

 Figure 2 Improvement of fillet welding seam overlap